samytessier/transformers-amazon-sentimentanalysis/README.md

 A good starting point would be the [bert-base-uncased](https://huggingface.co/bert-base-uncased) model, which is a good reference point accuracy-wise for our model that we can then improve on.

+## Running the project

+making the data for the first time

+    make data_download

+remaking data if already downloaded

+    make data

+training the model:

+    make train

+will train the model and save it in `models/cnn_classifier` or `models/transformer` depending on the arguments in the config file [todo]

+if a model is saved in those locations, running the evaluation loop:

+    make evaluate

+will evaluate this models accuracy on a seperate evaluation set it hasn't seen before.<br>
+Things like hyperparamters, save locations, the type of model you want to use, or the size of the sets you're loading and creating can be modified in the file `src/config/config_main.yaml`<br>

+you can also perform a sanity check on data and model by running [NOT YET IMPLEMENTED!!]

+    pytest

+have fun

 Project Organization
 ------------